squareybrow/wordle_solver/docs/devlog.md

 ---

-I regularly play wordle.
-I had just finished my 3rd sem, quite bored at home, and hadn't been able to guess the wordle word of the day for 3 days straight!
-I was very frustrated.
-I was browsing youtube, when I came across the above mentioned 3B1B video where he talks about using entropy to solve puzzles such as ...wait for it... wordle!
+I regularly play Wordle.
+I had just finished my 3rd sem, quite bored at home, and hadn't been able to guess the Wordle word of the day for 3 days straight!
+Needless to say, I was kinda frustrated.
+I was browsing YouTube when I came across the above-mentioned 3B1B video where he talks about using entropy to solve puzzles such as... wait for it...
+Wordle!

-Now, here I am bored, haven't been able to solve wordle for 3 days, just had a semester long class on random variables, and also needed to practice some programming.
+Now, here I am bored, haven't been able to solve Wordle for 3 days, just had a semester-long class on random variables, and also needed to practice some programming.
 What more reason do I need?
-And that's how I started working on this script to solve wordle puzzles using information theory.
+And that's how I started working on this script to solve Wordle puzzles using information theory.

 ---